Anti-Bribery Policy

 7. Monitoring and Review

-It is the responsibility of the Finance Director to monitor compliance with this policy and to assess the Company’s risk annually and will be reviewed on an annual basis by the Board of Directors.
+It is the responsibility of the HR Manager and Financial Controller to monitor compliance with this policy and to assess the Company’s risk annually and will be reviewed on an annual basis by the Board of Directors.